CaptainPlusPlus/my_algorithms/README.md

 ### Some of my most terrifying works.
-Some nifty algorithms to argue about
+"Nifty" algorithms to argue about